mahoney1/docs/animaltracking-tutorial.md

 6. Next, select the Org1 peer which is already joined to the channel.
 Skip the 'private data collections' prompt and click Next to proceed to instantiation

-7. Lastly, enter `org.example.animaltracking:instantiate` when prompted to enter an initialisation function.
+7. Lastly, paste in the text  `org.example.animaltracking:instantiate` when prompted to enter an initialisation function.
 Then accept the defaults thereafter.
-Your contract should be successfully instantiated on the channel `channel` and appear in the instantiated contracts further down the same panel.
+Your contract should be successfully instantiated on the channel `channel` and appear in the instantiated contracts further down the same page.

 ### Step 2.
 Register an IBP identity and export wallet for use later